mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 length and capacity are 3 with the provided initial values.

 It is also possible, but not common, to specify values at specific indices.
-`mySlice := []int{2: 6, 1: 4, 0: 2}` is the same as the previous example
+`mySlice := []int{2: 6, 1: 4, 0: 2}` is the same as the previous example.
 `mySlice := []int{3: 7, 0: 2}` creates a slice where length and capacity
 are 4 which is one more than the highest specified index.

 The `make` function provides another way to create a slice and underlying array.
 Rather than specifying initial values, the length and capacity are specified.
 This can avoid reallocating space when elements are added later, which is somewhat inefficient.
-If it is anticipated that many elements will be appended later, try to estimate the largest size needed at the start and use `make` to create the slice.
+If it is anticipated that many elements will be appended later, try to estimate the largest size needed and use `make` to create the slice.
 For example, `mySlice := make([]int, 5)`
-creates an underlying array of size 5 and a slice of length 5 and capacity of 5.
+creates an underlying array of size 5 and a slice with length 5 and capacity of 5.
 `mySlice := make([]int, 0, 5)`
-creates an underlying array of size 5 and a slice with initial length 0 and initial capacity of 5.
+creates an underlying array of size 5 and a slice with length 0 and capacity of 5.

-The final way to create a slice is to base it on an existing array, specifying the start (inclusive) and end (exclusive) indexes.
+The final way and least commonly used way to create a slice is to base it on an existing array, specifying the start (inclusive) and end (exclusive) indexes.
 For example, `mySlice := myArr[start:end]`
 If `start` is omitted, it defaults to 0.
 If `end` is omitted, it defaults to the array length.
 So `myArr[:]` creates a slice over the entire array.

-The most common ways to create a slice are to use a slice literal or the `make` function.
-Manually creating an array and then creating a slice over it is far less common.

 Modifying elements of a slice modifies the underlying array.
 Multiple slices on the same array see the same data.